codercreative/base-apparel-main/README-template.md

 ### Code issues along the way

-- Tried to use flexbox -- but grid turned out to be the way forward.
+- Tried to use Flexbox -- but Grid turned out to be the best solution in order to get the logo and image to behave the way I needed to when making the page responsive.

+- I cannot figure out how to right-align the image at 1440px and greater...

 - Main heading and main text - this was a bit more challenging than I thought it would be - what with spans and breaks combined with making the site responsive.

-- Naming CSS classes can be challenging

-- I cannot figure out how to right-align the image at 1440px and greater...?
+- Deciding on the best way to name CSS classes...🤔

 ### Code snippets

-Here is my favorite code sample for this project:
+Here are my favorite code samples for this project:

-Made the image span 2 rows:
+Make the image span two rows:

 ```css
 .grid-row-span-2 {
   grid-row: span 2;
 }
 ```

+Position the submit button just right:

 ```css
 .submit-btn {